clear-code/lua-collectd-monitor/README.md

   </Module>
 </Plugin>
 ```
-  * See [conf/collectd/collectd.conf.monitor-remote-example](conf/collectd/collectd.conf.monitor-remote-example) for more options of remote monitoring feature.
 * Copy [conf/collectd/monitor/config.json](conf/collectd/monitor/config.json) to /etc/collectd/monitor/config.json and edit it to set connection settings to MQTT broker (if you use remote monitoring feature) and define available recovery commands.
-* If you use local monitoring feature, put additional config files written in Lua to /etc/collectd/monitor/local/.
-The extension of these config files should be ".lua".
+* If you use local monitoring feature, put additional config files written in Lua to /etc/collectd/monitor/local/ with the extension ".lua".
 See [conf/collectd/monitor/local/example.lua](conf/collectd/monitor/local/example.lua) for examples.

 ## Remote command feature